-Like most aspects of Italian gastronomy, there is more than meets the eye when dealing with Italian hams, known as Prosciutto.
+Like most aspects of Italian gastronomy, there is a lot that meets the eye when dealing with Italian ham, known as Prosciutto.
 While there are two types of Prosciutto (cooked and raw), most non-Italians think of the uncooked, air cured variety known as Prosciutto crudo.
 This type of ham has been made in Italy since Roman times, the name coming from the Latin word meaning, "dried of liquid."
-Prosciutto di Parma, the variety most Americans have heard of has been praised for its flavor for over two thousand years.
+Prosciutto di Parma, the variety most Americans have heard of, has been praised for its flavor for over two thousand years.
 However every region in Italy that has pigs makes some variety of Prosciutto but only a few are available outside of Italy.

 The word prosciutto comes from the Italian verb prosciugare which means to dry.
 The elimination of moisture is done to ensure this meat a long shelf life even at room temperature.